jakemizzell/LiveSectional/README.md

 * rainbow.py – this makes the lights animate
 * startup.py – I wrote this to manage the order when things are ran.
 It checks the time and then turns the lights on or off depending on the time.

 startup.py is run every 15 minutes by the crontab.
-To adjust how often it is run or anything in crontab run `sudo crontab -e`
+To adjust how often it is run `sudo crontab -e`